SQL Formatter:

 Why should I use this instead of sqlformat.org?

 Sqlformat.org recently migrated to client-side processing using Pyodide/WASM, which fixed its previous privacy issue but introduced a slow initial load time while the Python runtime downloads.
-Best Answer Hub's SQL Formatter uses a lightweight native JavaScript formatter that loads instantly with no runtime downloads.
+The Best Answer Hub SQL Formatter uses a lightweight native JavaScript formatter that loads instantly with no runtime downloads.
 There are also no ads, no signup walls, no usage limits, and no premium tiers blocking features.
 The tool also provides syntax highlighting and validation that sqlformat.org does not offer.

 Explore more developer tools

-Also try Diff Checker, Cron Generator, CSS Generators, Data Converter, JSON, Base64, JWT, Regex, Hash, and URL — all free, no signup.
+Also try Diff Checker, Cron Generator, CSS Generators, Data Converter, JSON, Base64, JWT, Regex, Hash, and URL, all free, no signup.